davidharvey1986/darkCNN/README.md

 Note that the example database that has been packaged with this is a subset of al the data.

-To Install - Testsed on Fedora 33, Mac OS X Big Sur with python 3.7
+To Install - Tested on Fedora 33, Mac OS X Big Sur with python 3.7
 ----------------------------------------------------------------------
 #setup a virtual environment
 >> virtualenv darkCNN -p /usr/local/bin/python3.7